Curtis Fleming: Coaching career

 Fleming later coached at youth level at Middlesbrough and joined Livingston in June 2007, as assistant manager to Mark Proctor.
 In July 2011, Fleming joined former club Crystal Palace, managed by former Eagles teammate Dougie Freedman, as Development Coach.
 In July 2012, Fleming was promoted to the role of first team coach at Crystal Palace, yet moved on four months later to join Freedman in a similar role at Bolton Wanderers.

 In February 2016, Fleming joined former Boro teammate Craig Hignett at Hartlepool United as Assistant Manager.
 After less than a year at Hartlepool he was headhunted by Ian Holloway in December 2016 and moved to Queens Park Rangers as Assistant Manager.
 He moved to Middlesbrough as First Team coach in 2018 and left the club after the departure of Tony Pulis in May 2019.
 In 2019, he was appointed as the reserve team coach of Indian club Punjab FC for 2019–20 season.
 On 15 June 2020, he was appointed as the head coach of the main team.

 On 28 July 2021 Fleming was appointed as a temporary coach for Championship side Bristol City to stand in for Paul Simpson who took time off to receive treatment for renal cell carcinoma.
 On 22 September 2021 Fleming was appointed as assistant manager at Ashton Gate on a permanent basis.
+Following the sacking of Nigel Pearson, Fleming took charge of Bristol City as the interim manager.
+Fleming took charge of Bristol City against Sheffield Wednesday winning 1-0.
+Fleming resigned on the day of the appointment of Liam Manning as Nigel Pearson's successor.

+On 12 January 2024, Fleming became assistant head coach at Charlton Athletic under Michael Appleton.

+On 24 January 2024, it was announced that Fleming would take interim charge of the side following the departure of Michael Appleton.